FOB Price

 Some Easy to Add to Your Diet

-Sunflower Seeds can give a nutty flavor and subtle crunch to many dishes.
+Sunflower Seeds can give a nutty flavor and subtle crunch to many

-To enhance the flavor and nutrient availability of Sunflower Seeds, roast them at 350?
-(180?) for a few minutes, stirring periodically, until they reach a light, golden brown.
+roast them at 350?
+(180?) for a few minutes, stirring periodically,

-Try adding Sunflower Seedsimage to
+Try adding Sunflower Seeds

 stir-fries